stormchaserroleplaying/stormchaserRPG/Spellcasting/CastingaSpell/Components/index.md

 Spellcasting gestures might include a forceful gesticulation or an intricate set of gestures.
 If a spell requires a somatic component, the caster must have free use of at least one hand to perform these gestures.

 ## Material (M)
 Casting some spells requires particular objects, specified in parentheses in the component entry.
-A character can use a **component pouch** or a **spellcasting focus** (found in chapter 5, "Equipment") in place of the components specified for a spell.
+A character can use a **component pouch** or a **spellcasting focus** (found [here](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/AdventuringGear/AdventuringGearTable/)) in place of the components specified for a spell.
 However, if a cost is indicated for a component, a character must have that specific component before he or she can cast the spell.

 If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.